Why isn’t Lisp more widely used in web development?

 Even if you’re new to the web, Racket’s direct approach gives you a delightful way to dip your toes in without getting bogged down in a bazillion different frameworks and dependencies.

-I’m working on Server: Racket, an ebook all about real-world web development with Racket.
+Server: Racket is an ebook all about real-world web development with the Racket HTTP server.
 In this ebook, you will learn how to make real-world web sites using the built-in Racket HTTP server.

 We will build up a full-fledged site, step-by-step, and find out how to solve problems that the official documentation doesn’t talk about (not in detail, anyway, and not in any full-length tutorial).